De elektronische studiegids voor het academiejaar 2025 - 2026 is onder voorbehoud.

 Content

 The road safety audit course covers a comprehensive range of topics on road safety, focusing on procedures for improving road safety at various stages of the road infrastructure life cycle, with both proactive and reactive approaches.
-It includes methods for collecting, classifying, and analyzing road accident data and evaluating infrastructure design elements based on accident risk.
+It includes methods for collecting, classifying, and analysing road crash data and evaluating infrastructure design elements based on crash risk.

 The majority of your learning will be done through self-study, based on the course material that is made available online.
 You will have access to a range of useful online learning materials such as online lectures, reading materials, as well as access to thousands of e-books, online journals and other resources via our online university library.
 Approximately mid-semester, an online interactive Question and Answer session will be organised, where students can meet the course lecturer and fellow students online and have the opportunity to go deeper into the course material.